 Warsaw In Your Pocket is the best guide to the Polish capital on the market.
 Written in a witty, impartial and informative style, here you'll find almost limitless amounts of info on what to see and do while in town, plus all the history and cultural background you could possibly wish for.
 Best of all, the information we give here is meticulously updated every two months so that it is as current and accurate as we can possibly make it.

-Warsaw In Your Pocket is available for free in several formats: in print, online, via digital download and on your mobile phone.
+Warsaw In Your Pocket is available for free in several formats: in print, online, pdf and mobile app.
 Print copies can be picked up for free by visiting most tourist information offices and hotel reception desks in Warsaw, or request a copy of the latest print copy be sent by post to your address by clicking here (cost 5 Euro).
 Click here to download a free pdf copy of the current edition of Warsaw In Your Pocket (ideal for tablets).
 Click here to download our free mobile application (for Android and iOS, works offline).

 If you dig our Warsaw guide, check out our guides to Kraków, Wrocław, Gdańsk, Łódź, Poznań, Katowice, Tarnow and all the other Polish cities under our loving scrutiny, or any of the almost 100 additional cities covered by In Your Pocket.
 To keep abreast of what's happening in Warsaw, follow us on Facebook, Twitter, Instagram, Vine, and Tumblr.
 Luddites can still cyber-snail mail us by writing direct to poland (at) inyourpocket.com.